 Modern bathroom trends are attractive and extremely practical.
 However, there are many homeowners who feel like the extensive use of glass and tile creates a space that feels more sterile than welcoming.

-Consider using timber for accents in your bathroom.
+During your next bathroom remodel, consider using timber for accents!
 You’ll be able to achieve a beautiful transitional look that feels natural.
 Using timber doesn’t mean that you must omit modern trends like frameless glass showers and floor to ceiling tiles.
 Even some small touches of timber, or one big feature could make a huge difference.